Third kidnapped ONGC employee still in captivity of ULFA(I) : Assam Police | Law-Order

 ''We will be able to rescue him very soon,'' he added.

-Hours after the rescue of Gogoi and Saikia, the banned ULFA(I) had issued a statement claiming that the outfit all the three ONGC employees in a village of Mon district during the encounter.
+Hours after the rescue of Gogoi and Saikia, the banned ULFA(I) had issued a statement claiming that the outfit had set free all the three ONGC employees in a village of Mon district during the encounter.

 ''The security forces are silent on Ritul Saikia (the third ONGC employee).
 We therefore suspect that he may have fallen to their bullets or the security agencies are refraining from revealing his status for their own reasons,'' the statement had claimed.